SoftwareDefinedBuildings/spawnpoint/README.md

 # Spawnpoint

-Spawnpoint is a platform to deploy managed containers across distributed infrastructure while using [Bosswave](https://github.com/immesys/bw2) for access control and authentication.
-It is primarily intended for containerized services that communicate over Bosswave.
+Spawnpoint is a platform to deploy managed containers across distributed infrastructure while using [Bosswave](https://github.com/immesys/bw2) for authorization and secure communications.
+It is primarily intended for containerized services that communicate using Bosswave.

 A "Spawnpoint" is a host, e.g., a cloud-based virtual machine or on-premises server, that supports service execution by providing storage, Bosswave